Alammahadika/insta-collect/README.md

 This tool is intended strictly for academic research, journalism, and public-interest analysis.
-Users are responsible for complying with Instagram’s Terms of Service and applicable laws.
+Users are responsible for complying with Instagram’s Terms of Service and applicable laws. th Instagram’s Terms of Service and applicable laws.